maitria/code-of-welcome/coc.md

 #Code of Welcoming Conduct

 We are coming together, in everything we do, with an intent to care for ourselves and one another.
 We want to nurture an empathetic culture.
 This "code of conduct" is the structure for our work together, the foundation.
-To us, a code of conduct is a affirmation that we are responsible, together, for maintaining this culture, and it's a clear statement that we will take action to protect it, including limiting who we invite into (and exclude from) our spaces.
+To us, a code of conduct is an affirmation that we are responsible, together, for maintaining this culture, and it's a clear statement that we will take action to protect it, including limiting who we invite into (and exclude from) our spaces.

 ##Is this really necessary?
 Sometimes things go wrong, at gatherings, in chat, in open source discussions.
 This code of conduct is an effort to prevent people being hurt, and to talk about what might happen if someone is hurt.